mrBatsu/blog/docs/instagram.md

 modified: 2019-01-22
 ---

-Let's see if this works out...

-Sharing Instagram shots from [maique](https://instagram.com/maique).
-Hope you like them.
+In real life I'm a photographer, have been for a while.
+While there's an account for mrBatsu on Instagram, the real one is at [maique](https://instagram.com/maique).
+Hope you like the photos.

 <!-- SnapWidget -->
 <script src="https://snapwidget.com/js/snapwidget.js"></script>